Finance

 10. Customise clothing and accessories using African print fabrics

-For example, buy new shoes and customise them using Ankara fabric.
-Alternatively, make a few samples and then ask customers to bring their items for you to customise so you can operate at a lower cost.
+For example, buy new shoes and customize them using Ankara fabric.
+Alternatively, make a few samples and then ask customers to bring their items for you to customize so you can operate at a lower cost.

 Pabaa Collections is a leading brand in custom African attire.
 You can learn a lot from them.